Newtown, New South Wales: Film and television

 In the late 1960s, the Australian TV drama series You Can't See Round Corners starred Rowena Wallace and Ken Shorter as a draft dodger hiding out in Newtown.
 The TV series was based on Jon Cleary's novel of the same name, which is set in 1940s Paddington.
 When the decision was made to set the TV series in the 1960s, scriptwriter Richard Lane moved the action to Newtown because Paddington by the 1960s was considered too gentrified, while Newtown was still an "industrial suburb".

 In the mid-1980s, the Spanish Mission-style service station on King Street was used as a location for scenes in the Ray Lawrence film Bliss, which was based on the novel by Peter Carey.
 In the film, the service station was used as the childhood home of Harry Joy's wife Bettina, played by Lynette Curran.

 Erskineville Kings (1999), directed by Alan White and starring Hugh Jackman, features extensive use of locations in Newtown and Erskineville, including a scene shot in Gould's Book Arcade.

 Garage Days (2002) directed by Alex Proyas, depicts a fictional indie rock band based in Newtown.

 The ABC television drama Love Is a Four Letter Word, starring musician-actor Peter Fenton and featuring live bands each episode, included extensive location shooting at the Courthouse Hotel in Australia Street.

 St Stephen's Church and Camperdown Cemetery have regularly been used as sites for filming movies, TV and videos, notably in Priscilla, Queen of the Desert.

 The 2012 romantic comedy Not Suitable for Children, directed by Peter Templeman, was filmed in Newtown and surrounding suburbs.

 In 2013, Sydney band Sticky Fingers filmed the music video for their song "Australia Street" on King Street.

 In 2014, the British alternative rock band Coldplay featured the town in the music video for their single "A Sky Full Of Stars".

+In 2026, in the Paramount TV series Dalliance, the character of Emma Brennan lives at the fictional address of 41 Elmridge Lane, Newtown.
+In episode five, the character of Jackson appears wearing a t-shirt from Clem's Chicken Shop, a takeaway shop that has traded on King Street since 1982.